-You can also add a Raster Image Reference... from the menu Insert... or try to find the function from the ribbon.
+You can also add a Raster Image Reference... from the menu Insert... or from the ribbon.

-Uncheck all the options as below.
-Then copy-paste the insertion point from orthoimage.txt (see the Autocad import section) to Insertion point group.
-Do the same for the Scale and set the Rotation to 0.
+- 1. Uncheck all the options as below. - 2.
+Then copy-paste the insertion point from orthoimage.txt (see the Autocad import section) to Insertion point group. - 3.
+Do the same for the Scale and set the Rotation to 0. - 4.
 Validate with OK.